-The staff member may confer with a colleague, or use resources such as the Child Protection Guide, in order to determine whether the concern forms a reasonable suspicion that the student has suffered, is suffering or is at unacceptable risk of suffering, significant harm and may not have a parent able and willing to protect the student from harm
+The staff member may confer with an appropriate colleague, being the School Principal and/or School Student Protection Contact or use resources such as the Child Protection Guide, in order to determine whether the concern forms a reasonable suspicion that the student has suffered, is suffering or is at unacceptable risk of suffering, significant harm and may not have a parent able and willing to protect the student from harm.
+The staff member must never confer with the person who is or potentially is the source of the concern.